rivm-syso/SBooScripts/vignettes/Development/Readme.md

   : This vignette is a good starting point for starting developers.
 The underlying structure of the repository is explained here, including the input data.
+- [Quality assessment of SBoo](vignettes/Development/QualityDocumentation.md "RIVM quality document") with relevant information using the RIVM quality framework “Quality and Transparancy of Models”.

 All other vignettes are useful for their own specific focus.